paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 For an election, the hard part happens in the primary.
 The general election is easy: there's two choices (at least in the United States, where I'm from, there's two choices).
 There's not a lot to think about.
 Each party has put up their nominee, and you pick the one closest to you.

+{% capture cap3 %}{{ A }} or {{ B }}?{% endcapture %}

-{% include sim.html title="General Election" caption="A or B?" id="ab_sim_general" link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRu2oEMQz8F9curKfX-xUp0i1bXCDFwcKFcCmOkH-PrOGS4jgWPJJHGo-036WVddusVzLe68bqlXTZ91poEqQc-Zi5lLXVonlanh4VXB--qO3BtPrwBbM8ZcZThlo-R9PRTBkpDBEcESyRA8IAaWA8xwEjbzl04pJDhwI4OYYMKy5DRgIgwx3Zgmxkg7Q0SnMllITAkAh4GJJQ2ghlDgJqMv76NaVmQPeA74HM9hlodum_nHpa1Y4fAnM68tKwKoMxw4gmObdhRDMARrSOkiVfMYzoDYBFOcZzLMot7UsYcUg4HDiW3OGgo7dzwtvpOC7X19vHe1nLy_H1eTrO11v5-QXpTWN6fwIAAA)" %}
+{% include sim.html title="General Election" caption=cap3 id="ab_sim_general" link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRu2oEMQz8F9curKfX-xUp0i1bXCDFwcKFcCmOkH-PrOGS4jgWPJJHGo-036WVddusVzLe68bqlXTZ91poEqQc-Zi5lLXVonlanh4VXB--qO3BtPrwBbM8ZcZThlo-R9PRTBkpDBEcESyRA8IAaWA8xwEjbzl04pJDhwI4OYYMKy5DRgIgwx3Zgmxkg7Q0SnMllITAkAh4GJJQ2ghlDgJqMv76NaVmQPeA74HM9hlodum_nHpa1Y4fAnM68tKwKoMxw4gmObdhRDMARrSOkiVfMYzoDYBFOcZzLMot7UsYcUg4HDiW3OGgo7dzwtvpOC7X19vHe1nLy_H1eTrO11v5-QXpTWN6fwIAAA)" %}

 The hard part happens in the primary.
 That's where you have many more competitors.
 There are two primaries going on at the same time, and in each one there is the same decision process, where one party wants to put up a candidate that can beat the other party.

+{% capture cap4 %}{{ A }} or {{ B }}?
+Which would beat the other party?{% endcapture %}

-{% include sim.html title="Primary Election" caption="A or B?
-Which would beat the other party?" id="ab_sim_primary" link="[link](http://localhost:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRMWoEMQz8i2sXlizJ3n1FinTLFhdIEVhICJfiCPl7JM2FIxyHixntaMcj-bu0sm6bjkrKe92IyZkFm8GmM7alkrV9r4WiecqfwOyMQuhlbbVIWakWTW7eyvXueO9wpdW748p8qCwPFWp5HUW0KBklApEAEIkM4AFIHP26gCW_csuKKWdgt2EH2DAGY7fpDrDhgWqiWvKH3jIoxUoohY5AvUNHoO5Om-83TrQaRDh2DEu-ru6iwDJmFbpRvtEOs6CSDvLfXizjy8AjIbAseCysTxFWMbb23IVe31MBGFsHWmbepBjbGgDLM4xsWJ5pJo1RDBaGBIbFDyQY-HdwwsvpON7Pz5eP17KWp-Pr83S8nS_l5xcgCQz0sAIAAA)" %}
+{% include sim.html title="Primary Election" caption=cap4 id="ab_sim_primary" link="[link](http://localhost:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRMWoEMQz8i2sXlizJ3n1FinTLFhdIEVhICJfiCPl7JM2FIxyHixntaMcj-bu0sm6bjkrKe92IyZkFm8GmM7alkrV9r4WiecqfwOyMQuhlbbVIWakWTW7eyvXueO9wpdW748p8qCwPFWp5HUW0KBklApEAEIkM4AFIHP26gCW_csuKKWdgt2EH2DAGY7fpDrDhgWqiWvKH3jIoxUoohY5AvUNHoO5Om-83TrQaRDh2DEu-ru6iwDJmFbpRvtEOs6CSDvLfXizjy8AjIbAseCysTxFWMbb23IVe31MBGFsHWmbepBjbGgDLM4xsWJ5pJo1RDBaGBIbFDyQY-HdwwsvpON7Pz5eP17KWp-Pr83S8nS_l5xcgCQz0sAIAAA)" %}

 ### Pairwise Ranking